Upgrade to v3

 To support Chakra 2, there are a few files that require updates for projects based on the Retail React App template:

-Remove allowToggle in Accordion component because allowMultiple and allowToggle can't be used at the same time in Chakra 2.
+Remove allowToggle in the Accordion component because allowMultiple and allowToggle can't be used at the same time in Chakra 2.

 In the Footer component, importing StylesProvider directly from @chakra-ui/react is deprecated.
 You must create it via createStylesContext('Footer') instead.